-In Noss Mayo, 50 yards from the tidal inlet, a good-sized, 18th cent. terraced cottage looking over rooftops towards the estuary.
+In Noss Mayo, 50 yards from the tidal inlet, an 18th cent. terraced cottage looking over rooftops to the estuary.
 Across the lane, small front garden with boat house for secure storage of your beach/boating/watersports gear, and a few uneven steps down to little paved area above the foreshore (space for deckchairs or storing small dinghy/canoes - bring your own or hire locally).
-A larger sloping back garden climbs behind the cottage with steps up to suntrap terraces (table/chairs, bench, pleasant village views) on two levels.
-Direct access to the South West Coast Path.
-Inside, spacious and made comfortable with good cottage furnishings, a few beams and knobbly walls.
-Steps up to stable doors to porch; flagstone-floored lobby/bootroom with step up to sizeable living room (TV/DVD) with electric flame-effect fire and large table at one end; utility room (washing machine, tumble drier).
+Larger sloping back garden climbs behind the cottage with steps up to suntrap terraces (table/chairs, bench, village views) on two levels.
+Direct access to the Coast Path.
+Inside, spacious and comfortable with cottage furnishings, a few beams and knobbly walls.
+Steps up to stable doors to porch; flagstone-floored lobby/boot room with step up to good-sized living room (TV/DVD) with electric flame-effect fire and large table at one end; utility room (washing machine, tumble drier).
 Upstairs, lofty, light-filled kitchen/dining room (dishwasher, microwave, freezer) with door to garden, and three bedrooms – a double (6' bed) with en suite bathroom (suite, wardrobe on landing), and two twin (limited clothes-hanging space), one with en suite shower-room (suite, second door to kitchen).
-Pets permitted in kitchen/dining room only.
+Pets permitted in boot room/kitchen only.
 No children under 4, except pre-crawling babies.
 Arrival after 4pm.
 Great location with tennis, woodland, waterside and two child-friendly, good food pubs within 200 yards.

 |Size||Sleeps up to 6, 3 bedrooms|